-Turkey has been deeply involved in the international aid effort, and on 7 September Turkey’s foreign aid agency became the first foreign outfit to deliver an initial shipment of 1000 tonnes of basic food and medicine to Rohingya areas.
+Turkey has been deeply involved in the international aid effort for the Rohingya, and on 7 September, Turkey’s foreign aid agency became the first foreign outfit to deliver an initial shipment of 1000 tonnes of basic food and medicine to Rohingya areas.
 Meanwhile, Turkish officials have visited the refugee camps in Bangladesh and offered assistance to displaced people.

 Yasmin Qureshi MP is a British Labour Party politician and a barrister practising criminal law.
 Born in Pakistan, she grew up in Britain from the age of nine.
 She was elected as the member of parliament for Bolton South East in the May 2010 general election.
 Yasmin has been Shadow Minister for Justice since October 2016.